shcheran/ziifd/README.md

 ```

 ### Arguments
----
-pathToZinbaLibLoc:  path to ZINBA library.
+**pathToZinbaLibLoc**:  Path to ZINBA library.
 Default NULL.
-seq:                path to mapped sample reads in bed/tagAlign/bowtie file format
+**seq**:                Path to mapped sample reads in bed/tagAlign/bowtie file format.
-inputseq:           path to mapped input reads in bed/tagAlign/bowtie file format.
-If
-                    left blank, defaults to 'none'.
+**inputseq**:           Path to mapped input reads in bed/tagAlign/bowtie file format.
+If left blank, defaults to 'none'.
-generateAlign:      boolean value specifying whether the alignability files should be
+**generateAlign**:      Boolean value specifying whether the alignability files should be generated or not.
-                    generated or not
-inputDirMap:        input directory containing files with unzipped peakseq mappability
-                    file (if generateAlign = TRUE)
+**inputDirMap**:        Input directory containing files with unzipped peakseq mappability file (if generateAlign = TRUE).
-outdirAlign:        output directory for writing created output alignability files (if
+**outdirAlign**:        Output directory for writing created output alignability files (if generateAlign = TRUE).
-                    generateAlign = TRUE)
-inputDirAlign:      input directory with ready alignability files (if generateAlign = FALSE)
+**inputDirAlign**:      Input directory with ready alignability files (if generateAlign = FALSE).
-outdirWins:         output directory for saving window data
+**outdirWins**:         Output directory for saving window data.
-numProc:            number of processing units.
+**numProc**:            Number of processing units.
 Defaults is 4.
-twobitfile:         path to build of the genome the reads were mapped to, in .2bit format
+**twobitfile**:         Path to build of the genome the reads were mapped to, in .2bit format.
-extension:          average length of fragments in fragment library used
+**extension**:          Average length of fragments in fragment library used.
-athresh:            Uniqueness threshold, number of occurrences of a given k-mer imposed
-                    during alignment (1 is absolute uniqueness).
+**athresh**:            Uniqueness threshold, number of occurrences of a given k-mer imposed during alignment (1 is absolute uniqueness).
-winSize:            Window size for build window data, default=250bp
+**winSize**:            Window size for build window data, default=250bp.
-offset:             Bp offset, default is no offsets (offset=0).
-If one's winSize is 500 and
-                    would like 4 equally
-would like 4 equally
-                    spaced offsets, then specifying offset=125 would achieve this
+**offset**:             Bp offset, default is no offsets (offset=0).
+If one's winSize is 500 and would like 4 equally would like 4 equally spaced offsets, then specifying offset=125 would achieve this.
-cnvWinSize:         Size of windows used to calculate CNV activity in sample, default is 100000
+**cnvWinSize**:         Size of windows used to calculate CNV activity in sample, default is 100000.
-cnvOffset:          Offset for CNV windows, typically 2500bp issuffcient, default is no offsets
+**cnvOffset**:          Offset for CNV windows, typically 2500bp issuffcient, default is no offsets.
----

 ### Output
 Function generates files that contain quantified read count, gc content, mappability